episerver/Foundation-docs/Foundation.Commerce/Page Types/Order Confirmation Mail Page.md

 MailBasePage

 ### Restrictions
-The Checkout Page is not available in edit view by default.
+The Order Confirmation Mail Page is not available in edit view by default.
 To enable it, go to Admin view > Content type > [Commerce] Checkout Page > Settings and select the **Available in edit view** check box.

 ## Preview
 ![Order confirmation mail](Screenshots/Order%20Confirmation%20Mail%20Page%20-%20Preview.png)